Croydon/voc-trainer/readme.md

  * MariaDB/MySQL >= 5.6

-In theory it should also work with PHP 5.3 and older version of the database, however neither it's recommended to run these versions, nor is it tested in any way.
+In theory it should also work with PHP 5.3 and older version of the database, however neither is it recommended to run these versions, nor is it tested in any way.

 Steps:
  * Import the database schema into your database
- * Rename app/config/db-example.php to db.php, edit the file and add your database connection information
+ * Rename `app/config/db-example.php` to `db.php`, edit the file and add your database connection information